Module 2: Foundational Ideas

 Case Study: We Need to Remember

 Education systems have played a devastating role in the colonization of Indigenous children through Residential Schools.
-Disabled young people, as well as those from low income, racialized, and newcomer communities, have often been streamed and segregated into school programs that are of poor quality and foreclose opportunities to pursue postsecondary education.
+Disabled young people, as well as those from low income, racialized, and newcomer communities, have often been streamed and segregated into school programs that are of poor quality and limit opportunities to pursue postsecondary education.
 In brief, the history of education is also a history of exclusion.
 This is a history we need to – and are working to – collectively reconcile as members of McMaster’s community.
 Efforts on campus to respond to these historical and ongoing exclusions and harms can be reviewed in Appendix B.

 Recognizing and Respecting Disability Advocacy